 The Reebok Walk Ultra 7 DMX MAX also prioritizes comfort at a more affordable price point.
 Its sturdy — yet lightweight — construction encourages airflow within the shoe and it was designed with those who spend all day on their feet in mind.
 Those with plantar fasciitis will appreciate the way this sneaker's foam reduces pressure points around the heel and ball of the foot.

 Another way to find affordable sneakers is to browse models from previous years and seasons, Dr. Cohen says.
 These will likely be sold at a discount compared to the newest models.

 3. Best for Walking: Brooks Adrenaline GTS 21

 Brooks often gets high marks for its running shoes, but that doesn't mean you should overlook its walking shoe selection.

-The Adrenaline GTS 21, in particular, is extremely well-suited to plantar fasciitis sufferers, thanks to its highly cushioned heel and midsole.
+The Adrenaline GTS 21, in particular, is well-suited to plantar fasciitis sufferers, thanks to its ultra cushioned heel and midsole.
 Beyond that, its GuideRails and mesh support systems provide the level of structure needed for longer wear.

 4. Best for Running: Asics GEL Kayano 21

 Runners with plantar fasciitis should make sure their sneaker of choice is designed to absorb shock and resist compression.

 The GEL Kayano 21 from Asics does both, softening the impact of landing while encouraging a smooth, bouncy push-off.
 It also stabilizes the midsole and arch to prevent feet from rolling inward.
 This balance of structure and comfort are key to reducing the unpleasant symptoms of plantar fasciitis.